-An understanding of growth mindsets comes out of new research that combines developmental psychology, social psychology and personality psychology.
-The research is based on the belief that our conscious and unconscious thoughts impact our choices and behaviour - and therefore the fostering of growth mindsets directly impacts our learning successes.
+An understanding of growth mindsets comes from research combining developmental, social and personality psychology.
+Growth mindset research is based on a belief that our conscious and unconscious thoughts impact our behaviour and choices, so fostering growth mindsets directly impacts learning success.

-A growth mindset is placed as the effective alternative to having a fixed mindset.
-The implication is that people can choose to develop their mindset to be agile and growth-oriented.
-A growth enables intelligence to be developed.
-It embraces challenges, is resilient and grows in tandem with the inspiration of a liked-minded community.
-The opposite is the fixed mindset, whereby people believe the opposite of the growth mindset - that intelligence is fixed.
+A growth mindset is preferred over a fixed mindset.
+It enables intelligence to mature, embraces challenges, is resilient and grows in tandem with inspiration from a liked-minded community.
+The opposite is a fixed mindset, where people believe the opposite of the growth mindset - that intelligence is fixed and cannot be grown.

 In preparing an ecosystem for change, having a growth mindset is critical to confronting the challenges of a new learning paradigm.
 Given that the challenge is to unite a global learning community, growth mindsets are needed to support the processes involving ideation, prototyping and evaluating.
 If educators wish to create a paradigm shift, there must be a high level of agility, flexibility and ‘failing-forward’ to deal with continued change.
 Parents, likewise, must cultivate a growth mindset .
 Their knowledge of and commitment to growth mindsets will benefit the new paradigm, their children and themselves.